Die Königin von Saba: Performance history

 After a long gestation, Die Königin von Saba finally made it to the stage on 10 March 1875 at the Hofoper in Vienna.
-Although written for a mezzo-soprano, the role of the Queen of Sheba went to acclaimed dramatic soprano Amalie Materna, who had originated several roles in Wagner's operas.
+Although written for a mezzo-soprano, the role of the Queen of Sheba went to acclaimed dramatic soprano Amalie Materna, who was to originate several roles in Wagner's operas.
 The premiere was highly successful, partly due to the theatre manager's ability to persuade Goldmark to make sizable cuts following the dress rehearsal.
 Performances in numerous European cities followed, and the work became particularly popular in Italy for several decades.
 The opera made its United States premiere at the Metropolitan Opera on 2 December 1885.

 Roles

 Synopsis

 Place and Time: Jerusalem and the surrounding desert, 10th Century BC.

 Act 1: A hall in Solomon’s palace

 Sulamith, the daughter of the High Priest, is anxiously waiting for her fiancé, Assad, to return to court from his diplomatic assignment, so that he can plan for the arrival of the Queen of Sheba at the court of King Solomon.
 The couple are scheduled to marry the following day.
 Upon his return to the palace, Assad meets with Solomon and reveals to him that he has fallen in love with a mysterious woman among the cedar forests of Lebanon and does not love Sulamith.
 Before Solomon can reply, the Queen of Sheba arrives with her entourage.
 As she greets the king, she pulls back her veil, revealing to Assad that she is in fact the mysterious woman he had met on his journey.
 To Assad's confusion, the queen pretends not to know him.
 After the queen leaves, Solomon counsels Assad to not pursue his infatuation but to continue with his marriage to Sulamith.